matis-dk/movieidea/README.md

 # MovieIdea

 ## A simple manageable website with a great amount of movie suggestions
 MovieIdea can be used everytime you wanna watch a movie, but are unsure about which one.
 The site consists of a simple and lightweight user interface, and extremly easy to use.
-This project had some specific topics, which was my main focus area i was trying to address as a part of my learning journey.
+This project had some specific topics, which was my main focus area that I was trying to address as a part of my learning journey.
 Those parts was the following:

  - Fetching from a external API endpoint - from TMDb in this case.
  - Develop a filter - and sorting functionality giving the user different settings availabel.
  - Handling a considerable amount of data with great perfomance.
  - Advanced DOM manipulation in terms of creating, injecting, transversing and deleting items.
  - A single DOM UI where JS is handling different states, subsites etc.
  - User navigation through keyboard interaction.

  ### Specifications
 This site is only using the noUIslider libary to create the range slider.